Mthunzi (singer)

 Njabulo Mthunzi Ndimande (born December 6, 1992) mononymously known as Mthunzi, is a South African singer-songwriter and producer.
-He made his first debut album song Selimathunzi in 2020.
-In 2024, he gained a prominence as his song "Kabza Chant" with Kabza de Small and other artists debuted No. 1 on Local Streaming Chart Top 10 by The Official South African Charts.
+His debut studio album Selimathunzi was released in 2020.

 Early life

 Mthunzi was born and raised in Hammersdale, KwaZulu-Natal.
 His father was a singer and guitarist.
 He developed musical interest at an early age and began recording in 2008 posting his work on SoundCloud.
 In February 2019, he relocated to Johannesburg, after he was invited by Sun-El Musician to work on music.

 Career

 His debut studio album Selimathunzi was released on 24 January 2020.
 Produced by Sun-El Musician, Claudio × Kenza and Mthunzi himself resulted to a afro-pop record with elements of maskandi, house, and R&B. It was supported by three singles; "Vuka", "Ngibambe La", "Selimathunzi".
 It earned him his first nomination for Best Afro Pop Album at the 26th ceremony of South African Music Awards.
 "Baningi" featuring Mlindo the Vocalist was released on 3 December 2021.
 The song entered Top 50 at number 41 on Local Music Radio Charts.

 His collaborative album with Kabza de Small, Isimo, was released on 27 October 2023.
 At the 18th ceremony of Metro FM Music Awards received the most nominations and won Song of the Year, Best Produced Album, Best Amapiano.
-In July 2024, he appeared on a collaboration "Kabza Chant" by Kabza De Small featuring Mthunzi, Young Stunna, Nkosazana Daughter, Murumba Pitch, Mashudu, Anzo, Nokwazi and T-Man Xress.
+In July 2024, he appeared on a collaboration "Kabza Chant" by Kabza de Small featuring Mthunzi, Young Stunna, Nkosazana Daughter, Murumba Pitch, Mashudu, Anzo, Nokwazi and T-Man Xress.
 The song debuted No. 1 on Local Streaming Chart Top 10 by The Official South African Charts.